Better Laws for Better Lives

 - a radio program on the regulatory quality of the laws affecting the construction sector and the importance of impact assessment in law-making (MP Algirdas Butkevičius participated in the discussion);

-- a radio program the reform of the public sector and how should the regulatory system change;
+- a radio program on the reform of the public sector and how should the regulatory system change;

 - a radio program on the results of the creeping regulatory system;